Warrandyte - Wonga Park

 In terms of cultural diversity, Warrandyte - Wonga Park records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Warrandyte-Wonga Park had a cultural diversity profile roughly in line with the wider region's average.
-As of the 2016 Census, 80.7% of its population was born in Australia, with 92.5% being Australian citizens and 88.2% speaking English only at home.
-Christianity was the predominant religion, comprising 49.4% of people in Warrandyte-Wonga Park.
+Warrandyte-Wonga Park's cultural diversity is roughly in line with the wider region's average, with 80.7% of its population born in Australia, 92.5% being citizens, and 88.2% speaking English only at home.
+Christianity is the main religion in Warrandyte-Wonga Park, comprising 49.4% of people.
+Judaism, however, is overrepresented, making up 0.1% compared to 1.0% across Greater Melbourne.

 Frequently Asked Questions - Diversity